microsoft/fluentui/ghdocs/Contributing/NewComponent.md

    * Our components use the Pascal Case naming convention.
    * In this example the component will be called `ExcitingNewComponent`.
 3. Create a `ExcitingNewComponent.types.ts` file that will contain an interface for your component props
    * Import React
-    * `import * as React from 'react'`;
+     `import * as React from 'react'`;
    * Import ExcitingNewComponent
-    * `import { ExcitingNewComponent } from './ExcitingNewComponent'`;
+     `import { ExcitingNewComponent } from './ExcitingNewComponent'`;
-    * Note: This class and file don't exist yet but they will during step 4 of this small tutorial.
+     Note: This class and file don't exist yet but they will during step 4 of this small tutorial.
-  * Create an empty interface `IExcitingNewComponent`
-    * `export interface IExcitingNewComponent {}`
+   * Create an empty interface `IExcitingNewComponent` `export interface IExcitingNewComponent {}`
    * Add your props interface to this file.
-    * `export interface IExcitingNewComponentProps extends React.Props<ExcitingNewComponent> { … Props }`
+     `export interface IExcitingNewComponentProps extends React.Props<ExcitingNewComponent> { … Props }`
-  * Create and export an interface for ExcitingNewComponent styles.

 4. Create a react file, `ExcitingNewComponent.tsx`.